davidinfosec/task-runway/README.md

 - **Open Config, Save Config, directly modify and customize Task Runway to work for you.**

-- **Website support, for all your favorite web applications, launch right into your web browser.**
+- **Website support, for all your favorite web applications, launch right into your web browser.** **Add specific URLs like your Gmail or Calendar, so you can access it quickly throughout your busy week.**

 - **Custom flags**, add custom flags to scripts where you need them.
   - For example, my [Domain Name Ninja tool](https://github.com/davidinfosec/Domain-Name-Ninja), which uses custom flags in the python command, I can still specify those parameters very simply like so: